Star Wars: Galaxy’s Edge

 Two-sentence insider summary

-Disney’s version of Ollivander’s Wand Shop over at Universal Orlando Resort, Savi’s Workshop – Handbuilt Lightsabers blends the boundaries between a traditional retail experience and a theme-park attraction.
+A unique and immersive experience (and not a free one), Savi’s Workshop – Handbuilt Lightsabers blends the boundaries between a traditional retail experience and a theme-park attraction.
 A small group of 14 guests will be guided through constructing their very own lightsabers, choosing from a notable assortment of different pieces and parts to create their own perfectly-customized laser sword.

 Who is Savi?